If you don’t belong to a book club but wish you did, welcome to my ever-growing list of suggestions.

 by Pema Chodron

-I love this book and I’m just starting to re-read it.
-It’s a simple, approachable, easy to read book about the sometimes complex, painful practice of meditating, loving yourself and getting along with others.
+I love this book and I’ve read it twice!
+It’s a simple, approachable, easy-to-read book about the sometimes complex, painful practice of meditating, loving yourself and getting along with others.

 by Veronica Roth